jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 The ‘pitch’ of a building’s roof is the slope of the roof.
 Knowing the pitch is important in climates where there is heavy snowfall.
 If the roof is too flat, the weight of the snow may cause it to collapse.
 What is the slope of the roof shown?
 - m = 9/18
     - m = 1/2

+# 4.40
+Use the graph to find the slope and y-intercept of the line, y=2x+1.
+Compare these values to the equation y=mx+b.
+-